 About Us

-Boris and I live at Lune River, in the far south of Tasmania.
-Located 100 kms from the capital city of Hobart our showroom and shop are situated among the remnants of an early Jurassic forest, famous for its rare, silicified fern fossils.
+Boris and I live at Lune River, in the far south of Tasmania, located 100 kms from the capital city of Hobart among the remnants of an Early Jurassic forest, famous for its rare, silicified fern fossils.

 Boris began collecting for minerals and gemstones as a teenager and, together with his brother, built up a significant collection of minerals during the 1970’s.
 During this time he also studied and qualified as a geologist, applying his new knowledge in a number of mining situations around Australia in the following decade.
 He succeeded in his gemmological studies by correspondence, gaining his FGA in 1999 (London).